Vegan Puff Pastry Strudel with Mince-Vegetable Filling

 - dried thyme

-- vegan puff pastry (e.g. rustic whole wheat puff pastry by Tante Fanny)
+- vegan puff pastry (e.g. fresh whole wheat puff pastry by Tante Fanny)

 - vegan butter for frying